TapeWerm/MCscripts/README.md

 sudo systemctl enable mc-backup@MC.timer --now
 ```
 # Bedrock Edition setup
-I recommend replacing RequiresMountsFor and the 3rd argument to MCBEbackup.sh in [/etc/systemd/system/mcbe-backup@.service](systemd/mcbe-backup@.service) with an external drive to dump backups on.
+I recommend replacing RequiresMountsFor and the 3rd argument to MCBEbackup.sh in [/etc/systemd/system/mcbe-backup@.service](systemd/mcbe-backup@.service) and the 1st argument to find in [/etc/systemd/system/mcbe-rmbackup@.service](systemd/mcbe-rmbackup@.service) with an external drive to dump backups on.
 Stop the Minecraft server.
 ```bash
 sudo mv $server_dir ~mc/MCBE
 # Move $server_dir or